Want the full benefits of CBD? You want “full spectrum hemp extract.”

 This RE Botanicals Full Spectrum Tincture stands out because it’s USDA-certified organic, and it’s certified glyphosate-free by the Detox Project (a non-governmental European organization).
 And they practice regenerative agriculture, and donate one percent of profits to non-profits that further regenerative agriculture across the globe.

 Basically, it means Re Botanicals CBD oil is one of the purest CBD products on the market today.
 We’re so impressed with its purity and commitment to organic standards, we even included it in our guide to using CBD for acne.
 Because we haven’t seen any other CBD companies that are certified glyphosate-free.

 What is glyphosate?

-Glyphosate is a chemical herbicide that’s better known by the brand name Roundup.
-Marketed and sold by the chemical giant Monsanto, Roundup is the most widely used weedkiller in the world.
-It’s so ubiquitous that it turns up in rainwater and animal tissue across the globe.
+Glyphosate is a chemical herbicide that has been sprayed so widely that it turns up in rainwater and animal tissue across the globe.

-It also causes cancer, according to an agency of the World Health Organization.
+It also may cause cancer, according to an agency of the World Health Organization.

 You’re in luck.
 RE Botanicals is committed to providing certified glyphosate-free CBD products.

 They also source all their hemp in the U.S. and they use only USDA-certified organic hemp.
 They process it in a USDA-certified facility, and use only USDA-certified ingredients, like the organic MCT oil blended with full-spectrum hemp extract in this tincture.